Gebec/personal-blog/content/blog/2021-12-14-lobotomized-owl.md

 The worst alternative is to use negative margin on a parent.
 I had to add one extra div wrapper so that the negative margin can take effect.

 And the best alternative is the `:not(:first-child)` selector.
-But be aware that the `:not()` selector is not yet fully supported, almost 92% according to [Can I use](https://caniuse.com/?search=%3Anot()).
+But be aware that the `:not()` selector is not yet fully supported, around 92% according to [Can I use](https://caniuse.com/?search=%3Anot()).

 ### Usage in horizontal flow
 The selector is in  most cases used in vertical flow control, but it can also be used for horizontally aligned elements.
-For example navigation menu or breadcrumbs, where the element are spaced in the same manner as in the vertical flow control.
+For example navigation menu or breadcrumbs, where the elements are spaced in the same manner as in the vertical flow control.

 ### Summary
 For me, the Lobotomized Owl selector is the best and most elegant way how to control horizontal or vertical spacing of elements.
 It is easy to use and remember, fully supported and infinitely reusable.
 Because all alternatives use the universal selector too, the performance should be similar.
-But anyway, performance of CSS selectors doesn't matter with todays browsers and computers.
+But anyway, performance of CSS selectors doesn't really matter with todays browsers and computers.